New York City Water Quality at a Glance

 Latest Testing Results

-- Compliance Status: NYC’s water system meets or exceeds all federal and state water quality standards.
-For the latest quarter assessed by the EPA (April-June 2024), NYC’s tap water was in full compliance with health-based drinking water standards.
+• Compliance Status: NYC’s water system meets or exceeds all federal and state water quality standards.
+For the most recent reporting period, NYC’s tap water was in full compliance with health-based drinking water standards set by the EPA and New York State.

-- PFAS Levels: New York City’s main water supply from the Catskill/Delaware system shows no detectable levels of PFAS at critical monitoring locations.
-However, the smaller Croton System has detected PFAS in 2021 and 2024, but at levels well below state and federal Maximum Contaminant Levels (MCLs).
-The city’s comprehensive watershed protection program continues to monitor for these “forever chemicals.”
+• PFAS Levels: New York City’s main water supply from the Catskill/Delaware system shows no detectable PFAS at critical monitoring locations.
+The smaller Croton System has detected PFAS in previous years at levels well below state and federal Maximum Contaminant Levels (MCLs).
+Under the EPA’s April 2024 PFAS rule, water systems must monitor for PFOA and PFOS by 2027 and comply with the 4 parts per trillion limit by 2031.
+NYC’s DEP proactively monitors the watershed for these chemicals.
+For the latest national picture, see our coverage of PFAS in US tap water.

 Water Sources and Treatment

-- The Catskill/Delaware System: Provides approximately 92.7% of the city’s drinking water and consists of 19 reservoirs and 3 controlled lakes in the Catskill Mountains and Hudson Valley, located up to 125 miles north of NYC.
-This water undergoes disinfection with chlorine and ultraviolet light but is not filtered.
+• The Catskill/Delaware System: Provides approximately 92.7% of the city’s drinking water from 19 reservoirs and 3 controlled lakes in the Catskill Mountains and Hudson Valley, up to 125 miles north of NYC.
+This water is disinfected with chlorine and ultraviolet light but is not filtered — a designation earned through rigorous watershed protection.

-- The Croton System: Supplies the remaining 7.3% of NYC’s water and consists of 12 reservoirs and three controlled lakes in Westchester, Putnam, and Dutchess counties.
-This water passes through the Croton Water Filtration Plant, which uses advanced treatment technologies including coagulation, dissolved air flotation, and granular activated carbon filtration.
+• The Croton System: Supplies the remaining 7.3% from 12 reservoirs in Westchester, Putnam, and Dutchess counties.
+This water passes through the Croton Water Filtration Plant using coagulation, dissolved air flotation, and granular activated carbon filtration.

-- Treatment Process: All NYC water is treated with chlorine to kill harmful bacteria, fluoride at 0.7 mg/L to help prevent tooth decay, orthophosphate for corrosion control, and sodium hydroxide to adjust pH.
-Water from the Catskill/Delaware system also receives UV disinfection at the world’s largest UV facility, capable of treating over 2 billion gallons per day.
+• Treatment Process: All NYC water is treated with chlorine, fluoride at 0.7 mg/L, orthophosphate for corrosion control, and sodium hydroxide to adjust pH.
+Catskill/Delaware water also receives UV disinfection at the world’s largest UV facility, capable of treating over 2 billion gallons per day.

 Watershed Protection

-- Land Acquisition Program: The city has invested more than $2.7 billion in source water protection programs since the early 1990s and continues spending about $100 million annually on watershed protection to maintain water quality and prevent contamination.
+• Land Acquisition Program: The city has invested more than $2.7 billion in source water protection since the early 1990s and spends about $100 million annually to maintain water quality and prevent contamination.

-NYC is currently undertaking major infrastructure projects totaling over $3.2 billion.
-The primary project is the Delaware Aqueduct repair, which includes a 2.5-mile bypass tunnel being built 600 feet beneath the Hudson River near Newburgh.
-This project was temporarily paused in 2024 due to unprecedented drought conditions but is planned for completion by early 2026.
+NYC is undertaking major infrastructure projects totaling over $3.2 billion.
+The most significant is the Delaware Aqueduct repair — a $2 billion program to fix leaks that lose up to 35 million gallons per day through a 2.5-mile bypass tunnel being built 600 feet beneath the Hudson River near Newburgh.
+The tunnel was partially shut down in October 2024, but the project was paused in November 2024 due to historic drought conditions.
+As of May 2025, DEP announced a new procurement process is needed and the final connection is now not expected to be completed until after 2027.
 Additional projects include the $1.2 billion Hillview Reservoir modernization and a new $2 billion water tunnel connecting Kensico Reservoir with the UV Treatment Facility.
+Track active water disruptions and boil water notices on our live US boil water tracker.

 Check Your Building’s Plumbing